Jobs for the Future Is Your Partner for Advancing Job Quality in Your Community

 Attracting financial resources to support your important work

-The federal government and many states and philanthropic organizations are including requirements and criteria related to job quality in their grant opportunities.
+The federal government, many states, and philanthropy are including requirements and criteria around job quality in their grant opportunities.

 Diverse Male and Female Warehouse Inventory Managers Talking, Using Laptop Computer and Checking Retail Stock.
 Rows of Shelves Full of Cardboard Box Packages in the Background.